-Stages 1 & 2 are the beginning phases and ‘the great empowerment’.
+Stages one and two are the beginning phases and ‘the great empowerment’.
 Stage three is the middle stage and ‘the great ripple effect’ or ‘the great processing’ and stage four is the final stage and ‘the great resolution’.
 During stage one, ‘the awakening’, an experiencer wakes up to a new consciousness or reality.
 This dramatic psycho-spiritual awakening is the subject of this post.

 Part 1 of The Great Empowerment: Awakening

 Awakenings, in real time, are often rather short events though when experienced may be felt to go on for eternity and vary in intensity.
 Awakenings occur in different circumstances for different people but they are always expansive and altering of one’s perceptions.
 They are sudden, unexpected infiltrations of undeniable truth, so much so that they often override what we have been taught to be true.

 A truth is a deep knowing of the self; an intuition; a wisdom of the soul.
 That which is deemed to be true, however, is conceptual, based on materialism and forever changeable.
 The awesome power of a spiritual awakening, therefore, is that it makes us completely aware of our subtle and eternal self, and spontaneously dismantles many of our embedded beliefs which are harmful to ourselves and others, and the planet we live on.

 What kinds of spiritual awakenings do people have?